Carry On Up the Khyber: Writing

 The screenplay was written by Talbot Rothwell.
 Peter Rogers had liked Rothwell's writing so much after he had submitted the script for Carry On Jack that he asked him to become the Carry On staff writer; Rothwell wrote a further nineteen Carry On films.

 The film's fictional Highland infantry regiment of the British Army was known as the 3rd Foot and Mouth Regiment.
 It is a regiment of Highlanders, known locally as "the Devils in Skirts" for their tradition of not wearing anything beneath their kilts.
 The regimental tartans and bonnet badges designed for the unnamed Highland regiment in the 1960 film Tunes of Glory were rented for the production to kit out Carry On Up the Khyber's 3rd Foot and Mouth Regiment.
 The pith helmets and webbing were borrowed from the 1964 classic war film, Zulu.

 Filming

 The movie was shot between 8 April and 31 May 1968.
 Interiors were filmed at Pinewood Studios, Buckinghamshire.
 Heatherden Hall, the administrative offices of Pinewood Studios, was used as the governor's residence.

 The scenes on the North West Frontier were filmed beneath the summit of Snowdon in North Wales.
 The lower part of the Watkin Path was used as the Khyber Pass with garrison and border gate.
-In September 2005, a plaque was unveiled in Snowdonia to mark the spot of where the film was shot.
+In September 2005, a plaque was unveiled in Snowdonia to commemorate the film and the location.